Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 ![image](https://user-images.githubusercontent.com/88488902/197373980-d4c02a75-f0f8-40bf-833d-00c0bbb6dc5e.png)

 When we sent this request with the credentials/cookies of the guest role, we received a *200 OK* response with various *organization information*.
-The information included *scheduled calendars, email adresses of shared members, identification ids, meeting dates* and other information.
+The information included *scheduled calendars, email addresses of shared members, identification ids, meeting dates* and other information.

 > Hence, a guest role was able to leak un-authorized information about the organisation.